 Security Risk Team

-To improve security at GitLab by enabling informed and intelligent decision making through proactive identification, monitoring, and reporting of security risks.
+To drive security risk treatment at GitLab by empowering teams to make informed and intelligent decisions through proactive identification, monitoring, prioritization, and reporting of security risks.

 Core Competencies